-The generation of electricity from renewable sources is supported through a combination of a feed-in tariff system, Contracts for Difference system, a quota system in terms of a quota obligation and a certificate system and a tax mechanism.
-Under the feed-in tariff, accredited producers whose plants have a capacity of less than 5 MW can sell their electricity at fixed tariff rates established by the Gas and Electricity Market Authority (Ofgem).
+In the United Kingdom, the generation of electricity from renewable sources is supported through a combination of a feed-in tariff system, Contracts for Difference system, in terms of a quota obligation, a certificate system and a tax mechanism.

+Under the feed-in tariff, accredited producers, whose plants have a capacity of less than 5 MW, can sell their electricity at fixed tariff rates established by the Gas and Electricity Market Authority (Ofgem).
 The scheme is applicable to England, Wales and Scotland only.
+Under the Contracts for Difference (CfD) scheme, a RES-E generator and a CfD Counterparty (Low Carbon Contracts Company) enter into a contract, which is based on a difference between the market price and an agreed "strike price".
+Currently, the scheme is applicable in England, Wales and Scotland.